Pet food recall in BC

 This is another binder, and is excellent for tummy upset.

-And lastly, to get the upper hand, with any kind of parasite, whether it be flea, tick, walking dandruff, lice, or any kind of worm,,,,we prefer to use Diatomaceous Earth, rather than Panacur, or Strongid…as this is a chemical or drug.
+To get the upper hand, with any kind of parasite, whether it be flea, tick, walking dandruff, lice, or any kind of worm,,,,we prefer to use Diatomaceous Earth, rather than Panacur, or Strongid…as this is a chemical or drug.

 Strongid T is a suspension of pyrantel pamoate in a palatable caramel-flavored vehicle.